 $15,000+ | 15% |

-Residents of Québec also pay provincial sales tax of 16% in addition to the federal withholding tax.
-If you are a non-resident of Canada, you will pay 25% tax withholding regardless of the size of the withdrawal.
-The withholding tax is generally not enough to cover all taxes owing on the withdrawal, depending on your other sources of income.
+Residents of Québec are also subject to provincial withholding of 14%, in addition to the federal tax withholding.
+If you are a non-resident of Canada, you will be subject to 25% tax withholding regardless of the size of the withdrawal.
+The tax withheld is generally not enough to cover all taxes owing on the withdrawal, depending on your tax situation.

 You must withdraw your first payment by the end of the calendar year after you set up the RRIF.
 If you set up the RRIF in 2024, you must begin withdrawing income in 2025.

 You must withdraw the minimum RRIF amount.
-It is calculated by multiplying the market value of your RRIF as as January 1 of the calendar year by the prescribed RRIF amount based on either your age or your spouse's age. (see RRIF Withdrawal Rates above.)
-You may request a lump sum, semi-annual, quarterly or monthly withdrawals, but they total must be the RRIF minimum amount.
+It is calculated by multiplying the market value of your RRIF as of January 1 of the calendar year by the prescribed RRIF amount based on either your age or your spouse's age. (see RRIF Withdrawal Rates above.)
+You may request a lump sum, semi-annual, quarterly or monthly withdrawals, but the total must at least meet the RRIF minimum amount.

 You do not need to specify the amount you need to withdraw; your financial institution will calculate it for you.
 You can set up automatic withdrawals at the convenient times for you-yearly, semi-annually, quarterly or monthly.